 Diagnosing the Present State

-To become audit ready, you must first diagnose how well your company adheres to the requirements outlined in your desired CMMC level.
-Your assessment should not be a checklist or cursory review, but a careful, even meticulous investigation of security systems, processes, and protocols—a comprehensive approach that requires the dedicated resources of a risk compliance team.
+To become audit ready, you must first diagnose how well your company adheres to your desired CMMC maturity level.
+Your assessment should not be a checklist or cursory review, but a careful, even meticulous investigation of security systems, processes, and protocols—a comprehensive approach that requires dedicated, qualified resources.

 Tracking the Unknown

-Fortunately, companies won’t need to certify compliance until contract award—likely not until early 2021.
-This means that organizations may have a few more months to prepare than they think they do.
-By relying on trusted partners like ECS to prepare for CMMC, organizations can continue uninterrupted in their efforts to serve DoD and its mission to keep our country safe.
+By relying on trusted partners like ECS to prepare for CMMC, organizations can proceed uninterrupted in their efforts to serve DoD and its mission to keep our country safe.